-The verification process requires Morris to collect documentation of taxable income, in addition to other documents.
-We can no longer accept a copy of your tax statement if selected for verification.
+The verification process requires Morris to collect documentation of taxable income, in addition to other required information.
+We can no longer accept a copy of your tax statement if selected for Verification.
 We encourage you to submit tax information using the IRS Data Retrieval Tool.
 To use the IRS Data match, access your FAFSA application at www.fafsa.gov, click on “Make FAFSA Corrections”, then select IRS Data Retrieval in the student/parent financial sections.
-If you are unable to use the IRS Data Retrieval Tool, you may request a tax return transcript online at www.irs.gov.
+If you are unable to sue the IRS Data Retrieval Tool, you may request a tax return transcript online at www.irs.gov.
 You can save it to your computer and upload and submit online to our office.
-Electronically filed tax return information should be available for retrieval from the IRS up to three weeks after tax filing; paper tax return information should be available up to eight weeks after filing.
+Electronically filed tax return information should be available for retrieval from the IRS up to three weeks after-tax filing; paper tax return information should be available up to eight weeks after filing.
 Note: Married applicants must file jointly in order to use the IRS Data Retrieval; it also cannot be used when the marital status changes after the end of the tax year or if an amended tax return has been filed.
 This is a free process and no one should charge you to complete the FAFSA or make corrections.
 If you are requesting a tax return transcript to be mailed to you, you can expect to receive it within 5-10 days.
 All students must be fully admitted to the College before any financial aid will be processed.
 Please contact the Admission Office if you have not been admitted.

 Some awards are time-sensitive and may be canceled after 30 days of student inactivity.